theopenlane/core/docs/oauth-integrations.md

 # OAuth Integration System

-This document describes the OAuth integration system that enables secure connections between OpenLane and third-party services like GitHub, Slack, and other OAuth providers.
+This document describes the OAuth integration system that enables secure connections between Openlane and third-party services like GitHub, Slack, and other OAuth providers.

 ## Table of Contents